-- A precise mathematical formulation of neural net compression as a constrained optimization problem. - A generic way to solve it, the learning-compression (LC) algorithm: - → The compression technique appears as a black-box subroutine in the C step, independent of the loss and dataset.
-We see true different type of compression by simply colling its subrouting. - We can try a different type of compression by simply calling its subroutine. - The loss and neural net training by SGD appear in the L step, independent of the compression technique. - As if we were training the original, reference net with a weight decay. - Easy to implement in deep learning toolboxes. - Convergence to local optimum under some assumptions. - Very effective in practice: not much slower than training the reference model, and achieves more compression for the same target loss than direct compression and other approaches. - Extensions: optimal runtime, energy or hardware retargeting.
+- A precise mathematical formulation of neural net compression as a constrained optimization problem. - A generic way to solve it, the learning-compression (LC) algorithm.

+A single algorithm handles any combination of compression technique and loss function. - → The compression technique appears as a black-box subroutine in the C step, independent of the loss and dataset.
+We can try a different type of compression by simply calling its subroutine. - The loss and neural net training by SGD appear in the L step, independent of the compression technique. - As if we were training the original, reference net with a weight decay. - Easy to implement in deep learning toolboxes. - Convergence to local optimum under some assumptions. - Very effective in practice: not much slower than training the reference model, and achieves more compression for the same target loss than direct compression and other approaches. - Extensions: structure learning, "model compiler".